 Provide support Did You Know?
 Parents with a new baby require as much time together as possible to get to know each other.
 Other family members and visitors should look for ways to assist with the household chores so that the new baby has plenty of uninterrupted bonding time to adjust.
 Provide comfort Kevin’s Story […]

 Please search using the form below.

 Make a plan for back to work or school Talk to your supervisor, academic advisor, or school nurse about your postpartum plans.
 Did You Know?
 A breastfed baby is less likely to get sick, so you will miss fewer days from work or school.
-Planning for your return can make it easier to transition back […]

-Many women find it easier to cope with early labor at home, and there are many ways to help cope with the pain of labor that do not involve medication.
+Many people find it easier to cope with early labor at home, and there are many ways to help cope with the pain of labor that do not involve medication.
 Talk to your healthcare provider about your options for pain relief during labor.
 Know the benefits and concerns for each option.
 Follow the guidance of […]